HarleenSaini19/parkingEaze/README.md

 ## Production Testing
-For mass production of this sensor, there are very rare chances of any drawbacks.
-There could be a problem while buying sensor as it could be sold out.
-Raspberry pi and all the other objects used in this project are easily available.
+For mass production of this sensor, there are very rare chances of any drawbacks.The PCBs will be mass soldered and will be tested for connectivity at the end of the production line using a simple resistance test.For mass production testing it can be easily tested as when you will connect your sensor to raspberry pi without running the code you can see if there is any object which is in the range of the sensor the led of the sensor will glow this will tells you that you have done your soldering accurately.